ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - [YAML CPP](http://libelektra.org/plugins/yamlcpp) now also saves key values directly below a mountpoint correctly. thanks to René Schwaiger
 - If you use a minimal configuration ([`dump`](http://libelektra.org/plugins/dump), [`resolver`](https://www.libelektra.org/plugins/resolver), list, and spec), all test of the test suite now finish successfully again. thanks to René Schwaiger
-- We resolved undefined behavior in polymorphic classes that contained virtual functions, by explicitly adding a virtual destructor. thanks to René Schwaiger
 - small refactoring in `kdb-test`
 - The haskell plugin failed to build if the haskell bindings were not included explicitly by name.